Vacant Land Low Doc

 From a bank’s point of view, vacant land is a riskier type of security than a normal house or unit.

 Why?
-Quite simple, there are less people who want to buy vacant land and so blocks of land tend to have extended selling periods or have fluctuating values.
+Quite simply, there are less people who want to buy vacant land, so blocks of land tend to have extended selling periods or have fluctuating values.

 Lenders are already conservative when assessing low doc loans, so when you tell them that you are buying land, that may be the straw that breaks the camel’s back.